Buying a short-term plan in Missouri

 - Missouri law generally excludes short-term plans from state benefit mandates.

-- At least seven insurers offer short-term plans in Missouri.
+- At least nine insurers offer short-term plans in Missouri.

 Missouri limits short-term plan duration to six months

 Until October 2018, federal rules limited short-term plans to no more than three months, and prohibited renewals.
-But the Trump Administration is allowing much longer short-term plans, unless states have their own restrictions.
+But the Trump administration changed the rules to allow much longer short-term plans, unless states have their own restrictions.
 Missouri regulations limit short-term plans to no more than six months in duration.
 But the state does not limit the renewability of short-term plans.

 The Trump Administration’s new rules for short-term plans are clear in noting that states may continue to impose tighter regulations than the new federal rules.
 So short-term plans in Missouri are limited to maximum terms of six months, despite the fact that the federal government would allow the plans to have initial terms of up to 364 days.

-State will default to federal rules for total duration
+State defaults to federal rules for total duration

 However, the Missouri Department of Insurance confirmed that the state does not limit renewals, and defaults to the federal rules for the total duration (including renewal periods) of a short-term plan.
 So an insurer would be within the bounds of the law to offer a plan that could be renewed for up to 36 months (the limit in the federal rules), as long as each term isn’t more than six months.